 How to Pick a Watermelon

-Choosing a watermelon may seem trick, but it doesn’t have to be.
+Choosing a watermelon may seem tricky, but it doesn’t have to be.
 Try these three simple tips on your next shopping trip:

 - Pick it up.
 Juicy melons should feel heavy for their size.